hecatechin1/mx6doc/05-browse.md

 - Refresh all: refresh all tabs of the current window
 - Auto-refresh: customize the refresh frequency.
 The page can auto-refresh every “x seconds” to refresh automatically

-## Webpage Zoom, Full Screen, Split Screen
+## Zoom the webpage, Go Full Screen, Split Screen

 ![](images/05-06.png "=85%, 85%")

-- You can zoom in/out on the page, full/split the screen when browsing the webpage.
+- You can zoom in/out on the page, go full/split the screen when browsing the webpage.
   - Press the shortcut“Ctrl and +” to zoom in
   - Press the shortcut “Ctrl and –“ to zoom out
   - Press the shortcut “Ctrl+0” to restore the page to 100%